Popular analyst Will Clemente says Bitcoin remains undervalued based on the strength of the leading cryptocurrency’s on-chain fundamentals.

 Although Clemente is seeing mostly bullish signals for BTC, he notes that there are still a few red flags on-chain.

 “The main bear case for Bitcoin from an on-chain perspective is the big drop-off in transactional activity.
-We’re still a rut looking at things like the mempool (valid transactions waiting to be confirmed by the BTC network), number of transactions, active addresses, etc. Would like to see these things pick back up, which I personally see as lagging indicators to price.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We’re still a rut looking at things like the mempool (valid transactions waiting to be confirmed by the BTC network), number of transactions, active addresses, etc. Would like to see these things pick back up, which I personally see as lagging indicators to price.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action